FreeCAD

 The 'Workbench' system is unique to FreeCAD.
 While the core team maintains the 'Standard' workbenches (Part, PartDesign, Sketcher), the community maintains dozens of 'External' workbenches.
 These range from 'SheetMetal' (for folding metal designs) to 'Rocket' (for designing nose cones and fins) and 'KicadStepUp' (for ECAD-MCAD collaboration).
 The integrated Addon Manager handles the installation and updating of these extensions, effectively functioning as an 'App Store' for CAD capabilities.

 At the heart of FreeCAD lies its parametric modeling capability, which fundamentally differentiates it from mesh-based modelers.
 Every action you take—drawing a sketch, extruding a solid, filleting an edge—is recorded in a history tree.
 This relationship-based approach means you can go back to the very first sketch of a complex assembly, change a single dimension, and watch as the entire model updates to reflect that change.
 This non-destructive workflow is essential for mechanical engineering and iterative product design, allowing for rapid prototyping and adjustments without needing to rebuild models from scratch.
-The topological naming stability improvements introduced in version 1.0 have made this feature robust enough for professional industrial use.
+The topological naming stability improvements introduced in version 1.0 and refined in 1.1 have made this feature solid enough for professional industrial use.

 The Sketcher is arguably the most used workbench in FreeCAD.
 It allows users to draw 2D shapes and apply geometric constraints (like parallel, perpendicular, tangent, or symmetric) and dimensional constraints (lengths, radii, angles).
 This constraint-solver approach ensures that your geometry is mathematically precise and behaves predictably when modified.
 It serves as the foundation for creating 3D solids via extrusion, revolution, or lofting.
 For macOS users with trackpads, the Sketcher includes gesture controls and intuitive snapping tools that make precision drafting seamless, rivaling the sketching environments of paid commercial software.